Time 30

 - Go to the WebActions tab in your Arduino software

-- We will be adding two more placeholders.
+- We will be adding two additional placeholders.
 PLACEHOLDER_PlayerName and PLACEHOLDER_TeamName.
-The return strings will be playerName(playerID) and teamName(teamID) respectfully.
+The return strings should be playerName(playerID) and teamName(teamID) respectively.

-- Your code for the String processor in WebActions should now look like:
+- Your code for the String processor in WebActions should now resemble the following:

 String processor(const String& var){